 Therapy can also be helpful for those who experienced sexual abuse in the past.
 Some therapists specialize in addressing the trauma of sexual assault.
 Long-term assistance may be beneficial to some survivors of sexual abuse.

-Sexual abuse is common, particularly for women and girls: Ninety percent of all rapes are committed against women, with 1 in 6 women experiencing rape.
+Sexual abuse is common, particularly for women and girls.
+Ninety percent of all rapes are committed against women.
+One in six women in America have experienced rape.
 One in five girls and one in 20 boys experience childhood sexual abuse.

 - Rape: Forced sexual contact with someone who does not or cannot consent.
-Forcing sex upon someone who does not want it, who is intoxicated, or who is not legally old enough to give consent all constitute rape.
-Though a handful of states specifically define rape as forcible sexual intercourse, any form of forcible sexual contact can have long-lasting effects on the victim, and most states now recognize forced oral sex and similar forms of assault as rape.
+Forcing sex upon someone who does not want it, who is intoxicated, or who is not legally old enough to give consent all count as rape.
+Date rape is sexual assualt that occurs between people with an established relationship.
+A handful of states limit their definition of rape to forcible sexual intercourse.
+Yet any form of forcible sexual contact can have long-lasting effects on a person.
+Most states now recognize forced oral sex and similar forms of assault as rape.